State Variables and Constraints in Thermodynamics of Solids and Their Implications: Roles of constraints and equilibrium properties

-At this stage, it is pertinent to discuss the implications of the TCs of solids.
-Corollary 3 has complete generality in describing the thermodynamic properties of solids.
-The fact that a solid exhibits various thermodynamic properties has its origin in the large number of TCs, namely $3 N_{\rm at}$.
+At this stage, it is pertinent to discuss the implications of the TCs on solid-state phenomena.
+Corollary 3 holds for any state of solids in equilibrium, irrespective of the internal structure and periodicity.
+The fact that a solid exhibits various thermodynamic properties has its origin in the large number of TCs, i.e., $3 N_{\rm at}$, while for a gas information about atom positions has no consequence on the thermodynamic properties of the gas.
 We have already seen such an example in arbitrarily shaped deformations in the last paragraph of Sec.~\ref{sec:main}.
 As the scale of the deformation becomes finer, the deformation eventually becomes atomic displacements.
-Mechanical properties of metals are altered by heat treatment and reflect the changes in the morphology of grains, dislocations, and any structural defects.
-If we carefully observe the crystal growth of silicon, which is the best-controlled crystal, we will find that the rate of crystal growth alters the density of intrinsic defects \cite{Voronkov82}, resulting in different electronic properties of the obtained wafers.
-The martensite transition, which is used in shape-memory materials \cite{Otsuka02}, is caused by atom displacements forming a twin structure.
-Phase-change materials have recently attracted considerable attention for use in digital versatile discs (DVDs).
-The compound GST is such an example, which exhibits a phase transition between the crystalline and amorphous structures \cite{Yamada87}.
-All these changes are consequences of the changes in the equilibrium positions $\{ \bar{\bf R}_{j} \}$.
+Mechanical properties of metals are altered by heat treatment, and these changes are brought about by the changes in the morphology of grains, dislocations, and any structural defects.
+If we carefully observe the crystal growth of silicon, which is the best-controlled crystal, we will find that the rate of crystal growth alters the concentration of intrinsic defects, resulting in different electronic properties of the obtained wafers \cite{Voronkov82}.
+The martensite transition, which is used in shape-memory materials \cite{Otsuka02}, is caused by atom displacements forming twin structures.
+The compound GST exhibits a phase transition between the crystalline and amorphous structures, which is utilized for digital versatile discs (DVDs)\cite{Yamada87}.
+These changes are observed as hysteresis phenomena, and are traditionally considered as nonequilibrium states.